axisrhythm

 period2Lines per cycle.

-align'top''top' counts from first line, 'bottom' from last.
+align'top''top' counts from first line, 'bottom' from last. 'end' anchors to the reading direction’s trailing edge (equivalent to 'bottom' in LTR text).

 lineDetection'bcr''bcr' reads actual browser layout — ground truth, works with any font and inline HTML. 'canvas' uses @chenglou/pretext for arithmetic line breaking with no forced reflow on resize.
 Install pretext separately.